The Shank Cut

 Located beneath the brisket, shank meat is cut from the leg above the knee to the shoulder or hip.
 The former is the cut for the forelegs and the latter for the hind legs.
 Because this area is full of connective tissue, the meat is quite tough.

 The shank is a small cut compared to the other primal cuts.
 The shank cross cut is the only real cut, but it goes by different names.
 These include the beef fore shank and the beef Osso Bucco cut.
+Shank meat is generally cut horizontally in thin slices.
+The cut resembles a steak with a leg bone circle.

-What Is the Shank Meat Cut Good For?
+What Is the Shank Cut Good For?

 Because shank meat is quite lean, it makes good low-fat ground beef.
 It is used in stews and soups and dishes such as beef bourguignon.
 As a cheaper cut of meat, shank meat cut is found in cultural recipes across the globe.
 In Asia, it has long been a popular cut.